-It doesn’t take too much to figure out that this debt could get away on the homeowner without the proper controls.
+It doesn’t take too much to figure out that this debt could get away from the homeowner without the proper controls.
 So how do the banks keep this service from getting out of control?

 For obvious reasons, banks can’t let reverse mortgages get too high.
-An 80% loan on the 1st January would sit at around 87% by the end of the year.
+An 80% loan on the 1st of January would sit at around 87% by the end of the year.
 This is clearly unsustainable for any length of time.

 That’s a fairly clean example.
 What about something a little more in the grey area?

 Reverse mortgages fill a specific need in society.
-If the payment information is clearly conveyed and the reasons for the borrowing are responsible, then they can be considered as a possible option for equity release.
+If the payment information is clearly conveyed and the reasons for the borrowing are responsible, then they can be considered as a possible option for post-retirement equity release.

 Mortgage Lab’s mission is to be the digital town square for financial decision-makers to gain knowledge about their current and future mortgage.
 Follow us on Facebook and LinkedIn or subscribe to our newsletter to be notified of our latest articles.